 My BAC was over the legal limit; why should I even try to fight my DUI?

 Many drivers mistakenly believe they have to plead guilty to their DUI charges if they failed a breath or blood test.
 The truth, however, is that there are many factors that can negatively impact your testing and lead to invalid results.
 Law enforcement officers must follow strict procedures when testing a driver’s blood-alcohol level and the failure to do so can taint their evidence and move the judge to throw it out.
 If you were arrested based on your BAC results, do not wait to speak with a knowledgeable attorney at our firm who can help you determine your defense options.

 Why do I need to work with a defense attorney?

 While you are not legally obligated to work with a defense attorney of any kind (a public defender or a private attorney), failing to enlist a skilled attorney usually results in a negative outcome for your case.
 A dedicated and experienced lawyer can anticipate the prosecution’s strategies and determine whether your rights have been violated in any way.
 Your attorney can also advocate for you before the judge to seek reduced charges and penalties and fight to have any tainted evidence ruled inadmissible.

 How long will my license be suspended if I’m found guilty of DUI?

-While this will depend upon your particular case, a standard license suspension for a first DUI offense may be 4 to 6 months.
-A second conviction may result in a suspension of up to 2 years, a third conviction for up to 3 years, and a fourth conviction up to 4 years.
+While this will depend upon your particular case, a standard license suspension for a first DUI offense maybe 4 to 6 months.
+A second conviction may result in a suspension of up to 2 years, the third conviction for up to 3 years, and a fourth conviction up to 4 years.
 It is also important to understand that your license is not suspended by the court, but rather the Department of Motor Vehicles.
-At your hearing, the DMV will decide whether the officer had reasonable grounds to confiscate your license, and the length of time for which your driving privileges should be suspended.
+At your hearing, the DMV will decide whether the officer had reasonable rounds to confiscate your license and the length of time for which your driving privileges should be suspended.